1ncipient/1ncipient/README.md

 <hr/>

 - 👨‍💻 Part-time developing my personal website, part-time doing leetcode :)
 - 🌱 Learning in progress ..
-Currently working on the backend/front-end for a web app using a tech stack of PostgresSQL, React/Typescript, Python(Django)
+Working on the full-stack web dev to create a digital me on the web!
 - 👯 I’m looking to collaborate on fun projects
 - 🤔 I’m currently looking for a Summer 2024 internship
 - 💬 Ask me about chess, basketball, music, cooking!